 Muktabodha Indological Research Institute

-To date, however, only a fraction of this legacy's sacred texts have been translated and published.
+To date, however, only a fraction of this legacy's sacred texts has been translated and published.
 Under the auspices of the Muktabodha Institute, scholars from around the world are exploring and interpreting these very significant yet previously inaccessible works.

 History of Muktabodha